-22. Fasten the power unit cover onto the lift frame bracket with two 1/4" x 3/4" carriage bolts, flat washers and lock nuts from the hardware bag in the parts box.
+22. Fasten the power unit cover to the lift frame bracket with two 1/4" x 3/4" screws, flat washers and lock nuts from the hardware bag in the parts box.
 Tighten the lock nuts so that the assembly is secure, yet the cover hinges freely.